wernight/morituri/README.md

 FEATURES
 --------
-* support for MusicBrainz for metadata lookup
+* Support for MusicBrainz for metadata lookup
-* support for AccurateRip (V1) verification
+* Support for AccurateRip (V1) verification
-* detects sample read offset and ability to defeat cache of drives
+* Detects sample read offset and ability to defeat cache of drives
-* performs test and copy rip
+* Performs test and copy rip
-* detects and rips Hidden Track One Audio
+* Detects and rips Hidden Track One Audio
-* templates for file and directory naming
+* Templates for file and directory naming
-* support for lossless encoding and lossy encoding or re-encoding of images
+* Support for lossless encoding and lossy encoding or re-encoding of images
-* tagging using GStreamer, including embedding MusicBrainz id's
+* Tagging using GStreamer, including embedding MusicBrainz id's
-* retagging of images
+* Retagging of images
-* plugins for logging
+* Plugins for logging
-* for now, only a command line client (rip) is shipped
+* For now, only a command line client (rip) is shipped

 REQUIREMENTS
 ------------